← Back to 後漢書

 95

 Li Xie, son of Li Gu, petitioned for posthumous honors for Zhong Dai.
-He wrote that virtue orders the realm and calms the people.
+It stated: 'Your servant has heard that when benevolence and righteousness rise, then power and virtue flourish; when power and virtue flourish, then government and transformation are clear; when government and transformation are clear, then the myriad surnames are tranquil.
 He praised Dai's purity and love of the classics, unmoved by wealth or distraction.
 Dai died young.

 96